AndrewWPhillips/andrewwphillips.github.io/_posts/2023-08-13-go-ref-types.md

 **My Steps**

-The problem we are trying to highlight is that you can copy a variable then inadvertently modify the original when you only think you are modifying the copy.
+The problem we are trying to highlight is that you can copy a variable then inadvertently modify the original when you only think you are only modifying the copy.

 So I will use these steps to determine if a type is a reference type in Go.